mpalash/aliakbarmehta/content/256-~-256-million-colours-of-violence-third-space-helsinki.md

 ![Installation view, Third Space Helsinki, 2016](/static/img/ali-akbar-mehta_256-million-colours-of-violence_exterior-view_third-space-helsinki_2016.jpeg)

-The first iteration of **256 Million Colours of Violence** is exhibited in Third Space, Helsinki, 2016.
+The first iteration of **256 Million Colours of Violence** is exhibited in **[Third Space](http://www.th1rdspac3.com/256millioncolours.html)**, Helsinki, 2016.
 Through this exhibition, a first public encounter with this format of online survey takes place.